Skull Fracture In Children

 - Do not let your child dive into a shallow pool or in water where the depth is not known.

 - Make sure your child wears proper protective gear when he plays sports.
 Gear includes wrist guards, a helmet, kneepads, and a mouth guard that meet safety standards.

 Contact your child's healthcare provider if:

 - Your child has a fever.

-- Your child's headache is getting worse even after giving him pain medicines.
+- Your child's headache worsens even after you give him pain medicines.

 - You have questions or concerns about your child's injury, treatment, or care.

 Seek immediate care or call 911 if:

 - Your child seems confused or more fussy, restless, or sleepier than usual.

 - Your child has blood or fluid coming out of one or both ears.